wp-plugins/adaptive-images/readme.txt

 Do not test with a normal desktop browser!
 A usual browser will simply be served the original images without them being resized at all.
 This is the whole idea: serving each device the image sizes which are appropriate for it.

+= Default breakpoints =

+ - 1024px wide screens
+ - 640px wide screens
+ - 480px wide screens

+The plugin takes into account each device in its landscape -that is its largest- orientation, because it cannot predict which one the user will choose to use or when they might switch between orientations.
+But the overall result remains excellent.

  = Stuff to keep in mind =